Alvor1991/PP2-Online-Quiz/README.md

 - My previous README.md file structure was used as a reference for this project.

-- Quiz page design, some CSS style and Javascript code was taken and modifed from (https://www.youtube.com/watch?v=PBcqGxrr9g8)
+- Quiz page design, some CSS style and JavaScript code was taken and modifed from (https://www.youtube.com/watch?v=PBcqGxrr9g8)

 ### Media